AjayLSojitra/Word-Search-Game/README.md

             It will redirect you to Register a new Identifier, now select App there and press on continue.
             It will redirect you to Register an App Id, where you need to insert Bundle ID in Explict option selected.
             Select Capabilities, like we are using onesignal, so select Push Notifications checkbox.
-            Now Press on continue and it will create indentifires for your app.
+            Now Press on continue and it will create indentifiers for your app.
             Now go to App Store Connect.
             Click on + button beside of Apps(Top left corner) and it will open New App popup.
             Select Platform as iOS.